-Indicates that Details returns S_OK if changes are actually made to the address; otherwise, Details returns S_FALSE.
+Indicates that Details returns TRUE if changes are actually made to the address; otherwise, Details returns FALSE.

-Display the modal version of the common address dialog box, which is always shown in non-Outlook clients.
+Display the modal version of the common address dialog box.
 This flag is mutually exclusive with DIALOG_SDI.

 Display the modeless version of the common address dialog box.
-This flag is ignored for non-Outlook clients.
+This flag is mutually exclusive with DIALOG_MODAL.